emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 - Avoiding these potential problems is possible if scientist and their research collaborators practice some simple rules.

 - A discussion about this topic took place on the SWC mailing list
 - In this mansucript we have distilled the essence of that discussion into 10 simple rules, if followed, will help facilitate quick, robust analysis, allow others to re-use your data for new insights, and serve as a record of the work that lives beyond a single publication.
 -->

 # Rule 1: Know what to expect {-}

-Most of the troubles encountered during the analysis, management, and release of data can be avoided by having a clear roadmap of what to expect *before* the data acquisition starts.
+Most of the troubles encountered during the analysis, management, and release of data can be avoided by having a clear roadmap of what to expect *before* data acquisition starts.
 For instance:

  - How will the raw data be received?
- - In what format should they be presented for analysis?
+ - What is the format expected by the software used for analysis?
  - Does the study involve simulations, and what is the model output?
  - Is there a community standard on the format for release?
 <!-- PB comment: item 3 in the above list doesn't seem to fit with the others.
 We also don't talk about simulations anywhere else. -->

-The answers to these questions can range from simple cases (e.g., sequencing data in the fasta format, that can be used as is throughout the analysis), to experimental designs involving several instruments, each with its own output format.
-Knowing the state in which the data needs to be at each step can help (i) create converters from the data, (ii) orient technological choices about how and where the data should be stored, and (iii) rationalize the analysis pipeline, making it more amenable to re-use.
+The answers to these questions can range from simple cases (e.g., sequencing data stored in FASTA format, that can be used as is throughout the analysis), to experimental designs involving several instruments, each with its own output format.
+Knowing the state in which the data needs to be at each step can help (i) identify software to convert across data formats, (ii) orient technological choices about how and where the data should be stored, and (iii) rationalize the analysis pipeline, making it more amenable to re-use.

 Another side of preparedness is the ability to estimate the volume needed to store the data at each step.
 The required strategy will differ for datasets of varying size.
 Lighter datasets (e.g.  datasets that are only a few megabytes) can be managed locally with a simpler data management plan, whereas larger datasets (e.g. gigabytes to terabytes and even petabytes) will require careful planning and preparation (see Rule 9).